VPKSoft/MakeANuGet/README.md

 A very simple and limited NuGet creation software.

 ## Features
 * Supports the new [SPDX](https://spdx.org/licenses/) license with the nuget packages.
-The support is however limited limited with OR [expressions](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60) only.
+The support is however limited with OR [expressions](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60) only.
 * Generates a .nuspec file, generates NuGet packages and can push them to the nuget.org.
 * Support for embedded file license.
 * Possibility to ask the nuget.exe to update it self.